-- Return for more in-depth Pripyat Sightseeing including the elementary school, the diving pool, apartment buildings a roof-view of Pripyat city, the kindergarten filled with gas masks, a soviet laboratory and the high school.
+- Return for more in-depth Pripyat Sightseeing including the elementary school, the diving pool, apartment buildings, a roof-view of Pripyat city, the kindergarten filled with gas masks, a Soviet laboratory, and the high school.

-- Wander the Rossoha military vehicle scrapyard and find abandoned tanks, trucks, helicopters, buses, firetrucks and ambulances.
+- Wander the Rossoha military vehicle scrapyard and find abandoned tanks, trucks, helicopters, buses, fire trucks, and ambulances.

-- Check out the disused Fish Farm where after the disaster soviet scientists continued to use it for radiation experiments.
+- Check out the disused Fish Farm where after the disaster, Soviet scientists continued to use it for radiation experiments.

-- Visit the unfinished cooling tower which was scrapped after the Chernobyl nuclear disaster.
+- Visit the unfinished cooling tower, which was scrapped after the Chernobyl nuclear disaster.

-For our overnight accomodation the Chernobyl Hotel we stayed in was modern, clean and quiet and even came equip with WiFi which was a nice touch.
-Breakfast and dinner was served at a nearby ‘pub’ and was more than we could eat on every occasion.
+For our overnight accommodation, the Chernobyl Hotel we stayed in was modern, clean, and quiet and even came equipped with WiFi, which was a nice touch.
+Breakfast and dinner were served at a nearby ‘pub’ and was more than we could eat on every occasion.

 “So Should I Go on A 2 Day / Overnight Tour Of Chernobyl Or Only Visit For 1 Day”?

 We one day is good, but two is so much better.
-Trust me, once your there you will see why and won’t want to leave….especially given the amount of time it takes to get to the exclusion zone and through security!
+Trust me, once your there, you will see why and won’t want to leave.
+Especially given the amount of time it takes to get to the exclusion zone and through security!